mmulenga/ByAccidentBot/README.md

 would like to see if the bot has a noticeable effect on the frequency of the usage of "on accident".

-Disclaimer: Please don't take this too seriously!
-Above all else this is a project for me to expand my programming skills.
+Disclaimer: Please don't take the bot too seriously!
+Above all else, this is a project for me to expand my programming skills.

 ![It's by accident!](https://thumbs.gfycat.com/JointHiddenHummingbird-size_restricted.gif)